hwang173/MiniCarAdd/README.md

 Unit testing has been created for add car functionality by using Xunit.

-#How to run
+# How to run

-Inside CodingChallenge/ClientApp folder
+Inside MiniCarAdd/ClientApp folder

 npm install